webmanufaktur/processwire-snippets/README.md

-# pw-snippets
+# copypaste.pw
-A collection of various ProcessWire-related code snippets.
+A curated collection of various ProcessWire-related code snippets.